adamreisnz/seki/JGF.md

           ],
         },

-        //Instructions to clear a grid spot are indicated with the "empty" type {
+        //Instructions to empty a grid spot are indicated with the "empty" type {
           type: "empty",
           coords: [